Houseparent Job Description & Criteria

-During school hours, houseparents are off-duty for their personal time.
+During school hours, houseparents have unscheduled time to take care of their personal needs.
 They can enjoy the amenities on campus by taking advantage of our walking paths and fitness center.
 We even have an outdoor swimming pool for the summer.
 There also are many things to do in the town of Hershey.

 Houseparents are in high gear, ensuring students have a nutritious meal, do chores and homework, get to and from extracurricular activities, and get sufficient sleep.

 Weekend schedules are less structured.
 Houseparents can enjoy recreational activities with the students.
-There are many options, such as local cultural events in Hershey or an afternoon of crafts.
+There are many options, such as local cultural events in Hershey or surrounding areas.
 Sunday Chapel Service is a requirement for all students and on-duty houseparents.

 Houseparent Job Criteria

 Student needs come first at Milton Hershey School, and the couples caring for them are dedicated to each student’s growth.
-As houseparents, you are responsible for the health and well-being of their students while on duty.
-You commit to a schedule of 12 days on, followed by three days off.
+As houseparents, you are responsible for the health and well-being of your students while on duty.
+You commit to a schedule of 9 days on, followed by three days off.
 You’ll also receive ongoing training and development to assist in helping our students succeed.